yodiaditya/vim-netbeans/README.md

 Read .vimrc for magic keys and guide.

-Also you need Ctags.
+2. Ctags

 If you using Ubuntu, then can do this command :

 sudo apt-get install exuberant-ctags

+3. JavascriptLint

+This is powerfull Javascript syntax checker with quickfix.

+Folow this link for installation guide : http://cisight.com/auto-checking-errors-for-javascript-in-vim/

 Usage
 ------
 For using this custom VIM, here are some clue :

-1. Use Backspace as PageUp & Space as PageDown
+1. Use Backspace as PageUp & Space as PageDown in normal mode

-2. Use tab in insert mode for autocomplete for Python ( using PyDiction )
+2. Use tab (insert mode) for autocomplete Python using PyDiction

-3. Text Autocomplete every you type.
-Also you can use CTRL + Space for Omni Completion
+3. Autocomplete every you type.
+Also you can use CTRL + Space for Snipmate Autocompletion

 4. Move to another tab / buffer using CTRL+Arrow

 5. Using NERDTree by :NERDTree or editing .vimrc to enable NERDTree automatically.

-6. Using F7 for FuzzFinder in Full Path or <leader>t for open based on current Buffer
+6. Using F7 for FuzzFinder in Full Path or <leader>t (,t) for open based on current Buffer

 7. Press F8 for enabling NERDTRee and Tagbar (Love it!)

+8. Use <leader> space for MRU

+9. Use Shift+e for execute Python code

+10. Use Shift+n for execute NodeJS code

+11. Use Shift+j for checking javascript syntax in current file

+12. Also check many goodies bag in .vimrc

 Author